 With the help of a dedicated Communities that Care (CTC) facilitator, community leaders established the Fountain CTC Key Leader Board.
 The Key Leader Board is committed to supporting healthy youth development in Fountain, promoting the CTC process, and securing resources for implementing the community's chosen strategies.

 Organizations and individuals from across Fountain, Fort Carson and Widefield/Security have come together to establish the Fountain Valley CTC Community Board*.
-The community board is currently working on community outreach, data analysis, community resource assessment, and youth involvement.
+The Community Board leads and participates in decision-making, promoting the the CTC process by informing others about this evidenced-based work, and ensuring the Community Action Plan is carried out.

-*The Community Board currently includes citizens, parents and youth, as well as representatives from Alliance for Kids, City of Fountain, Community Health Partnership, Core Strategies, CPCD Head Start, Drive Smart, Fountain Police Department, Fountain Utilities, Fort Carson, Marathon Health, Peak Military Care Network, Pikes Peak Library District, Pikes Peak United Way, Pikes Peak YMCA, Reading Success Matters, Widefield School District 3 and Fountain Fort Carson School District 8, Security Church of the Nazarene, and The Colorado Trust.
+*The Community Board currently includes citizens, parents and youth, as well as representatives from Alliance for Kids, City of Fountain, Community Health Partnership, CPCD Head Start, Fountain Police Department, Fountain Utilities, Fort Carson, Marathon Health, Peak Military Care Network, Pikes Peak Library District, Pikes Peak United Way, Pikes Peak YMCA, Reading Success Matters, Security Library, Widefield School District 3 and Fountain Fort Carson School District 8, Security Church of the Nazarene, and The Colorado Trust.

 Community involvement is critical to the success of Communities that Care (CTC).
 We are looking for volunteers who know Fountain Valley and are committed to improving the wellbeing of youth to join the Fountain Valley CTC Community Board.